pingidentity/terraform-docs/docs/getting-started/davinci.md

 * **Identity Data Admin**, scoped to individual environments (not scoped to the organization)
 * **Organization Admin**, scoped to the organization.

-First, we define the environment with the [PingOne Terraform provider](https://pingidentity.github.io/terraform-docs/getting-started/pingone/) with the `pingone_environment`[:octicons-link-external-16:](https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/environment) resource, with the DaVinci service enabled:
+First, we define the environment with the [PingOne Terraform provider](https://pingidentity.github.io/terraform-docs/getting-started/pingone/) with the `pingone_environment`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/environment" target="_blank">:octicons-link-external-16:</a> resource, with the DaVinci service enabled:
 ``` terraform
 resource "pingone_environment" "my_environment" {
   name        = "DaVinci Enabled Environment"